 If you suspect that a particular organisation is not following the rules of the PDPA or would like to find out more about an organisation’s data protection policies and practices, you should contact the person designated by the organisation with the responsibility for ensuring its compliance with the PDPA to find out more about its data protection practices, and clarify your doubts on whether your personal data has been misused.
 Organisations are required to provide the contact details of such designated persons.

-The data protection provisions will come into effect in mid 2014 and the DNC registry provisions will come into effect in early 2014, after the PDPA has been enacted on 2 January 2013.
+The data protection provisions will come into effect on 2 July 2014 and the DNC Registry provisions will come into effect on 2 January 2014.
 During the transition period, the PDPC will undertake public education and outreach efforts to ensure that both the organisations and public are ready when the PDPA comes into effect.

 The PDPC will provide more information in due course on the enforcement regime and how a complaint may be filed.